ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 The test suite has three SHOULD/MAY configuration files that are specific to all supported versions of the SUT.
-Each SHOULD/MAY requirement have an associated parameter with a value of either “true” or “false” corresponding to the server version that is supported.
-A value of “true” represents that the requirement must be validated, whereas “false” means that the requirement must not be validated.
+Each SHOULD/MAY requirement has an associated parameter with a value of either “true” or “false” corresponding to the server version that is supported.
+A value of “true” means that the requirement must be validated, whereas “false” means that the requirement must not be validated.

-If the SUT is a non-Microsoft implementation of Exchange Server, configure the properties in the configuration file for the Exchange Server which to be the closest match to the SUT implementation.
+If the SUT is non-Microsoft implementation of Exchange Server, configure the properties in the configuration file for the Exchange Server which to be the closest match to the SUT implementation.